dongdongdoge/mpsdp/docs/shuffle_module.md

 ### Privacy Budget

-The privacy budget controls the trade-off between privacy and utility:
+The privacy budget controls the trade-off between privacy and utility and is enforced at the shuffler:

 - **Epsilon (ε)**: Controls the privacy level (lower = more private)
 - **Delta (δ)**: Controls the probability of privacy failure